 6) Like-minded co-workers

 If you are interested in the Arctic and nature, you will probably find like-minded co-workers here, which makes it a lot easier to adapt to the new environment.
 Even though Lapland is quite remote, things are a lot more international here than you might have thought in the first place.
-That means also the tight community of you and your co-workers is international.
-And as you have probably figured out, it is quite easy to stay in touch nowadays after your season ends.
-In some places even the customers are so nice that you can find friends among them as well!
+That often means that you and your co-workers form a tight-knit and international community.
+And these days, it’s effortless to stay in touch with your friends, even after the season ends.
+In some instances, you might even make new friends among your customers.

-Moving above the Arctic Circle and far away from your comfort zone is an experience itself, and we are not going to sugarcoat it, the high season here is busy and full of hard work, possibly in an a harsh and cold environment.
-And if you do not grow during that, you were probably experienced and tough before you even got here, which means employers are almost fighting to get you.
+Moving above the Arctic Circle and far away from your comfort zone is an experience in and of itself, and we are not going to sugarcoat it, the high season here is busy and full of hard work, sometimes in a harsh and cold environment.
+These are the kinds of experiences that employers look for in new recruits.

 7) Cleanest air in the world

-Not keen on stuffy air on big cities?
+Not keen on the stuffy air of big cities?
 Well, neither are we.
-Therefore we are thrilled to let you know that Finland, and Lapland, has the cleanest air in the world.
+That’s why we are thrilled to let you know that Finland, and Lapland, has the cleanest air in the world.
 Even the stressful high season is more bearable when you can close your eyes and just fill your lungs with deep and clean breaths every now and then.

-8) Leaving here is super easy (if you feel like it)
+8) Leaving here is easy (if you feel like it)

-On the other hand, if you have realized by the end of your season that Lapland is not your thing, you can get back home exceedingly fast!
+On the other hand, if you have realized by the end of your season that Lapland is not your thing, it’s very easy to hop a flight and head home.